Destinations · The Salon

 Paradise Beach sits between family-friendly and club-oriented.
 Depends on the time of day and season.

 For a week: one day at Super Paradise for the ritual.
-The rest at Elia or Agios Sostis, or at the hotel pool.
+The rest of the week at Elia or Agios Sostis, or at the hotel pool.

 The Bars (And What They Mean)

-Pierro's sits on the harbor and has been the bar since 1973.
-Dress code enforced — nothing sloppy.
+Pierro’s sits on the harbor and has been the bar since the 1970s.
+Dress code enforced (nothing sloppy).
+Older clientele.
 Classic.
-Older clientele.
-The history is in the walls.
-If you go to Mykonos and never sit at Pierro's with a cocktail watching the sun set over the water, you haven't been there.
+If you go to Mykonos and never sit at Pierro’s with a cocktail watching the sun set over the water, you haven’t been there.

-JackieO' Town is the main nightlife bar in the Old Town.
+JackieO’ Town is the main nightlife bar in the Old Town.
 High-energy.
 Drag and cabaret.
 Dance floor.
-Summer thing — closed in winter.
+Summer thing.
+Winter it’s closed.

-JackieO' Beach Club is on Super Paradise Beach.
+JackieO’ Beach Club is on Paradise Beach.
 Pool, club, restaurant.
-The beach-club energy, in the right place.
+The beach-club energy.

 Babylon is slightly more underground.
 Younger, queerer, less tourist-heavy than the others.
 Go if you want to feel the local queer community instead of the international circuit.